jackwrfuller/DrushList/README.md

 # Drush User List

-### A Simple extension of the 'drush user' command
+### A Simple extension of Drush

-Extends the capability of Drush's 'user' command to include the ability to list all users, in the same way you can list all views or roles with 'drush views:list' and 'drush roles:list', respecitively.
+This module augments Drush's command set to include the ability to list various entities.

+A task that I found was not as simple as it should be in Drush was listing entities, i.e list all users, list all nodes, list all webforms, etc.

+While this can be done with SQL queries, Drush provided similar functionality for other commands.
+For example, `drush role:list` or `drush views:list`.

 ## :book: Contents